ch-stark/blog1506/acm/README2.md

 	replication_sync_state |
 	last_status_change     | 2022-10-26 00:55:44

-Everthing looks good and we can now login to the RHAC console and hibernate the cluster hosted on AWS which is running the primary PostgreSQL server.
+Everthing looks good and we can now login to the RHAC console and hibernate the cluster on AWS which is running the primary PostgreSQL server.

 <p align="center">
   <img src="https://github.com/jwilms1971/blog/blob/main/acm/Screenshot from 2022-10-26 09-37-46.png">
   <em>Diagram 3.
 Hibernating a cluster to simulate the catastrophic loss of a cloud provider</em>
 </p>

-After a short while the standby PostgreSQL server is promoted to the primary role which can be seen in the following output.
+After a short while the standby PostgreSQL server gets automatically promoted to the primary role which can be seen in the following output.

 	$ repmgr -f /opt/bitnami/repmgr/conf/repmgr.conf service status
 	ID   | Name                            | Role    | Status    | Upstream | repmgrd | PID | Paused? | Upstream last seen